callumgoodley/petclinic_automation_project/README.md

  </ul>
 <h2>The brief</h2>
-<p1>To create an application that creates 'Objects' that is made from a set of predefined rules.
-This will have to be accopmplished using the technologies and methodologies taught. </p1>
+<p1>We needed to plan, design and implement a solution to automate the workflows and deployments of an application that was given to us.
+During this, we would need to implement the technologies we have learnt and used during our training.  </p1>